Trailer Music · · 11 min read

 This is one of those things that has been around for ages but has only become a buzzword in the last few years.

-Signature sounds do what they say on the tin, they supply a sonic "signature" to the track so that it has its own unique identity and can more easily stand out from all the other tracks.
+Signature sounds do what they say on the tin; they supply a sonic "signature" to the track so that it has its own unique identity and can more easily stand out from all the other tracks.

-As more and more trailer music gets created it is becoming more and more important for composers (and their music) to stand out from the crowd.
+As more and more trailer music gets created, it is becoming more and more important for composers (and their music) to stand out from the crowd.

 My simplest and most easily accessible advice for creating signature sounds is to go out and record your own.
-Nothing fancy just a sound source and a microphone.
+Nothing fancy, just a sound source and a microphone.
 This at least ensures that you start with a unique recording that you can then manipulate in your DAW.

-Chord Progressions
+Chord Progressions (Don't overthink them)

-When I started writing my own music, I would approach each new song like it was going to be something nobody had ever heard before.
-All this did was create a huge amount of stress when writing new music.
+When I started writing my own music, I would approach each new song like it were going to be something nobody had ever heard before.

-As I got more experienced I quickly realised that trying to find "the perfect" chord progression was a fruitless waste of time.
+As I got more experienced, I quickly realised that trying to find "the perfect" chord progression was a fruitless waste of time.

 My advice to you is to make 2 quick and simple decisions:

-1. The tonality are you going to choose - major or minor?
+1. The tonality you are going to choose - major or minor?

 2. Choose one of the many progressions in your chosen tonality

-If you have chosen a major key then you can choose from one of these popular trailer music major progressions:
+If you have chosen a major key, then you can choose from one of these popular trailer music major progressions:

-1. I - IV | (One of my favourites) In the key of C major that would be – C - F
+1. I - IV | (One of my favourites) In the key of C major, that would be – C - F

-2. I - iv - IV - V | (Hugely popular) In the key of C that would be – C - Am - F - G
+2. I - iv - IV - V | (Hugely popular) In the key of C, that would be – C - Am - F - G

-3. I - iii | (slightly sad sounding) In the key of C major that would be — C - Em
+3. I - iii | (slightly sad sounding) In the key of C major, that would be — C - Em

-If you have chosen a minor key then you can choose from one of these popular trailer music minor progressions:
+If you have chosen a minor key, then you can choose from one of these popular trailer music minor progressions:

-1. i - VI | In the key of Cm that would be – Cm - Ab
+1. i - VI | In the key of Cm, that would be – Cm - Ab

-2. i - VII - VI - V | In the key of Cm that would be – Cm - Bb - Ab - G
+2. i - VII - VI - V | In the key of Cm, that would be – Cm - Bb - Ab - G

-3. i - VI - v | In the key of Cm that would be – Cm - Ab - Fm
+3. i - VI - v | In the key of Cm, that would be – Cm - Ab - Fm

 Creating Drive & Urgency

-The great news is that it is actually really easy to create drive and urgency; with pulses and patterns.
+The great news is that it is actually really easy to create drive and urgency with pulses and patterns.

 A simple single pulse played on any instrument will drive your track forward with very little effort on your part.

-If however, a pulse is not appropriate in your track then creating a pattern/ostinato instead will do the job nicely.
+If however, a pulse is not appropriate in your track, then creating a pattern/ostinato instead will do the job nicely.
 This is actually my preferred way to create drive and urgency because you can include different intervals in your pattern that will create their own harmonic tension, as well as the pace the pattern has set.

 Sub Genres of Trailer Music

-This is one of the most misunderstood things about trailer music; that all trailer music is epic orchestral.
+This is one of the most misunderstood things about trailer music: that all trailer music is epic orchestral.
 Ehhhh?!

 Trailer music is any music that is written for specific use in movie trailers.

 You can have soft acoustic trailer music, drone trailer music, trailerised EDM, and trailerised string quartets.
-You name it, as long as it has the elements discussed in this article and has been written for trailers then it is trailer music.
+You name it, as long as it has the elements discussed in this article and has been written for trailers, then it is trailer music.

-This is how I have managed to make a great living writing trailer music because I diversified into multiple subgenres in trailer music; horror, thriller, family adventure, action, romance etc.
+This is how I have managed to make a great living writing trailer music because I diversified into multiple subgenres in trailer music: horror, thriller, family adventure, action, romance, etc.

-If you are interested in learning more about trailer music then you should sign up for my Trailer Music Course and kick-start your career in trailer music.
-Or if you want to learn how to write in all the subgenres I have had success in then check out my Ultimate Trailer Music Course Bundle.
+If you are interested in learning more about trailer music, then you should sign up for my Trailer Music Course and kick-start your career in trailer music.
+Or if you want to learn how to write in all the subgenres I have had success in, then check out my Ultimate Trailer Music Course Bundle.

 GET MY FREE TRAILER MUSIC TOOLKIT